The reasonable adjustment digital flag action checklist: what you need to do to achieve compliance

 Criteria/expectation

-Organisations must ensure that processes are in place to identify, record, flag, share, meet and review and update reasonable adjustments on organisation’s own systems/records.
+• organisations must ensure that processes are in place to identify, record, flag, share, meet, review and update reasonable adjustments on their organisation’s own systems/records

-- Organisations must ensure that they identify and record the disability and associated reasonable adjustment requirement for each of their registered or known patients or service users during routine appointments or interactions with the service.
+• they must ensure that they identify people with a disability, as defined by the Equality Act 2010, and identify and record associated reasonable adjustment requirements for each of their registered or known patients or service users during routine appointments or interactions with the service

-- The NHS Long Term Plan 2019 says that a ‘digital flag’ in the patient record will ensure staff know a patient has a learning disability or autism.
-This should be visible to all those who are involved in the care of the patient.
+• The NHS Long Term Plan requires a digital flag in the patient record to ensure staff know a patient has a disability, for example a physical or learning disability or The digital flag should be visible to all those who are involved in the care of the patient

 Compliance

-From April 2024 organisations must have a process in place to identify, record and flag reasonable adjustments using currently available local systems.
+In phase 1, from April 2024, organisations must have a process in place to identify, record, flag, share (using currently available sharing systems) and review reasonable adjustments using currently available local systems.

 Phase 2